Chief Baking Officer Bobbie Lloyd tells us what to expect.

 Since her first year at Magnolia, Lloyd has updated and modified its original recipes to appeal to the Bakery’s fan base—and make sure they’re perfect.

 “We’ve changed recipes so they’re absolutely foolproof.
 When you’re a company that’s a scratch bakery, it requires a lot of recipe testing.
 We changed all of the recipes to grams, and still make everything in small batches,” she says.
-“I have probably the most fun job in the whole company—I get to develop new recipes!

 It might be changing an ingredient—for example, we started using a higher-quality chocolate this summer, and it’s so rich that we had to reduce other ingredient amounts in our recipes.
-I also love coming up with new items or recipes that people fall in love with, like our line of rotational banana pudding flavors.”
+I also love coming up with new items or recipes that people fall in love with, like our line of rotational banana pudding flavors.

 The Union Station location will bring Magnolia products to a brand-new set of customers.
 “I think people will come in for cupcakes, and will be surprised by the range we offer,” Lloyd says of the Bakery’s rotational products—more than 250—that include cookies, cakes and icebox desserts, as well as seasonal and unique-to-D.